kemapak/javascript-fundamentals/05-functions-classes-modules/README.md

 Functions are the reusable blocks of code in JavaScript as well as many other languages.
 They are similar to constructs, procedures.
 They can accept parameters that act like local variables to functions.

 Since JavaScript is a prototype based language (More on prototypes) functions acted as both classes, methods and functions.
-This is a bit confusing but today JavaScript has native classes, and has very similar structure to current object oriented languages.
+This is a bit confusing but today JavaScript has native classes, and has very similar structure to current object-oriented languages.

 ## Defining Functions